Updated: Sep 5

 Black Mountain Open Space Park is a great place to take your dog for a hike because it offers plenty of trails to choose from, and the views are stunning.
 The park is situated in the foothills of San Diego, and it offers beautiful views of the city below.
 There are plenty of trails to choose from, so you and your dog can find one that's perfect for you.
 And, if you get tired, there are plenty of places to rest and relax.

 Located just north of downtown San Diego, Los Peñasquitos Canyon Preserve is a great place to take your dog hiking.
 There are over 40 miles of trails to explore, ranging from easy to challenging, so you're sure to find something that's perfect for you and your pup.
-And with stunning views of the canyon and the Pacific Ocean, it's easy to see why this is one of the most popular spots in San Diego for dog hikers.
+And with stunning views of the canyon and the Pacific Ocean, it's easy to see why this is one of the most dog friendly hiking spots in San Diego!
 Just be sure to bring plenty of water and keep your dog on a leash at all times.
 Check out our blog post for more information.

 If you're looking for a challenge, head to Sycamore Canyon Preserve.
 This 6,000-acre park is located in the foothills of Poway and offers some of the most challenging hiking trails in San Diego.
 Dogs are allowed on all trails, but they must be kept on a leash at all times.
 And with plenty of canyon and ocean views, it's easy to see why this is one of the most popular spots for dog hikers in San Diego.